klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 - Systems must maintain state far from equilibrium
 - Balance between stability and adaptation is crucial

+### Bifurcation Points and Phase Transitions

+Dissipative systems often exhibit bifurcation points—critical thresholds where small changes in environmental conditions trigger dramatic reorganization of the system structure.

+These phase transitions relate to underfitting and overfitting:

+- A system that never reaches bifurcation points may be underfit—unable to qualitatively change its structure when environmental conditions demand it
+- A system that undergoes constant bifurcations without stabilizing may be overfit—too sensitive to minor environmental fluctuations

+The ability to selectively trigger and navigate bifurcations represents a sophisticated adaptation mechanism that helps maintain appropriate complexity across changing conditions.

 ### Implications for Organizational Models

 #### Underfitting Risks